If you’re more into seeking solitude than dodging selfie sticks while hiking, we’ve got you covered with our favorite trails.

 Here are a few of our Stewards’ favorite hikes to avoid the hustle and bustle at Breakneck:

 Google “Blue Hole” and you’ll find seemingly endless websites deeming this Catskills hotspot one of the top swimming holes in the country.
-In reality, this “pristine” swimming area located on Rondout Creek in the Sundown Wild Forest has suffered from gross misuse by an ever-increasing number of visitors.
-It’s gotten so bad, in fact, that on May 25 the New York State Department of Environmental Conservation issued emergency regulations to protect the Blue Hole, effective immediately.
-(The new regulations can be found in this DEC press release.)
+In reality, this swimming area located in the Sundown Wild Forest has suffered from misuse over the last few years by an ever-increasing number of visitors.
+In order to protect this beloved outdoor destination, in 2018 the New York State Department of Environmental Conservation (DEC) enacted a no-cost, day use permitting system that requires visitors to obtain a permit to access the Blue Hole on weekends and holidays between May 15 and October 15.

 Our in-the-know Catskills volunteers suggest these spots for a dip instead.